ELISA: An Interpretable Hybrid Generative AI Agent for Expression-Grounded Discovery in Single-Cell Genomics: Results

-To evaluate the ability of ELISA to retrieve biologically relevant cell types from single-cell atlases, we benchmarked its retrieval performance against CellWhisperer~\cite{schaefer2025multimodal}, a state-of-the-art multimodal framework for natural-language interrogation of scRNA-seq data.
+To evaluate the ability of ELISA to retrieve biologically relevant cell types from single-cell atlases, we benchmarked its retrieval performance against CellWhisperer~\cite{schaefer2025multimodal}, a state-of-the-art multimodal framework for natural-language interrogation of scRNA-seq data, as well as two additional baselines requested to contextualise the contribution of each component: a classical lexical retriever (BM25) \cite{robertson2009probabilistic} and a random ranking.
 For each of the six datasets (Table~\ref{tab:datasets}), we designed paired sets of ontology queries (concept-level, e.g., ``macrophage infiltration in CF (Cystic Fibrosis) airways'') and expression queries (gene-signature-based, e.g., ``MARCO FABP4 APOC1 C1QB C1QC MSR1''), with curated expected cluster sets derived from the corresponding reference publications.
-We evaluated four retrieval modes: CellWhisperer, Semantic ELISA, scGPT ELISA (gene marker scoring pipeline), and ELISA Union (additive fusion of semantic and gene pipelines via adaptive routing).
-Performance was assessed using Cluster Recall@$k$ and Mean Reciprocal Rank (MRR) across both query categories (Fig.~\ref{fig:radar}; formal definitions of all retrieval and analytical evaluation metrics are provided in Supplementary Section~\ref{sec:ret_metrics1}).
+We evaluated six retrieval modes: Random, BM25, CellWhisperer, Semantic ELISA, scGPT ELISA (gene marker scoring pipeline), and ELISA Union (additive fusion of semantic and gene pipelines via adaptive routing).
+Performance was assessed using Cluster Recall@$k$ and Mean Reciprocal Rank (MRR) across both query categories (Fig.~\ref{fig:radar}; formal definitions of all retrieval and analytical evaluation metrics are provided in Supplementary Section~\ref{app:metrics}).